TCP/IP Properties (IP Addresses Tab)

 For IPAll, displays the port number of the dynamic port used.

-SQL Server Database Engine can listen on multiple ports on the same IP address, list the ports, separated by commas, in the format 1433,1500,1501.
+The database engine can listen on multiple ports on the same IP address, list the ports, separated by commas, in the format 1433,1500,1501.
 This field is limited to 2047 characters.

 To configure a single IP address to listen on multiple ports, the Listen All parameter must also be set to No, on the Protocols Tab of the TCP/IP Properties dialog box.
 For more information, see "How to: Configure the Database Engine to Listen on Multiple TCP Ports" in SQL Server Books Online.